MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/priority-based-batch-scheduling.md

 1. On the **Batch job** page, in the **Batch tasks** section, select **New**.
 2. In the **Task description** field, enter a value.
 3. In the **Company accounts** field, select the company that the task will be run in.
-4. In the **Class name** field, select the process to run.
+4. In the **Class name** field, select the applicable process to be executed.
+Classes appear in the list only if the CanGoBatchJournal property is enabled.
 5. Select **Save**.
 6. Expand the **Batch task detail** FastTab to add more settings for the batch task, or to add constraints.
 7. On the **General** tab, set the **Ignore task failure** option to **Yes** to specify that failure of the task should not cause the job to fail.
-8. In the **Maximum retries** field, specify the number of times that a task should be retried before it's considered to have failed.
+8. In the **Maximum retries** field, specify the number of times that a task should be retried before it's considered to have failed.un.
 9. Set the **Private** option to **Yes** if the task should be run only by the user who created the job.
 This option is applicable only to client tasks.
 10. On the **Constraints** tab, select **New** if the execution of the selected task should be dependent on the status of a preceding task for the job.
 11. In the **Task ID** field, select the preceding task.